6 Most Overpriced Sandwich Chains, According to Customers

 But like the other chains on this list, Jimmy John's has its fair share of critics that say the chain's sandwiches just aren't worth the price.

-Even Jimmy John's fans seem to agree on this point, with one customer calling the chain's subs "[the] best tasting overpriced sandwiches."
+Even Jimmy John's fans seem to agree on this point, with one customer calling the chain's subs "overpriced Subway."

 Jersey Mike's Subs